sahahn/parc_scaling/docs/effect_of_fs.md

 ## Elastic-Net vs. Elastic-Net FS (Intra-Pipeline)

 We compare here the two pipeline in an intra-pipeline fashion, essentially comparing the patterns of scaling between the two pipelines.
-First, we consider an unthresholded version (i.e., without [first estimating the powerlaw region](./estimate_powerlaw.html) then truncating).
+First, we consider an un-thresholded version (i.e., without [first estimating the powerlaw region](./estimate_powerlaw.html) then truncating).
 This comparison is notably limited to only the parcellations from the [base results](./base_results.md).
 The statistical models fit are of the form: `log10(Mean_Rank) ~ log10(Size) + C(Pipeline)`.

 ![Intra No Threshold](https://raw.githubusercontent.com/sahahn/parc_scaling/master/analyze/Figures/intra_elastic_vs_fs_no_threshold.png)

 {% include intra_elastic_vs_fs_no_threshold.html %}

-It also may be worthwhile to consider the same version but only within the regions seperately estimated to be consistent with powerlaw scaling (See [Powerlaw Scaling](./estimate_powerlaw.html)).
+It also may be worthwhile to consider the same version but only within the regions separately estimated to be consistent with powerlaw scaling (See [Powerlaw Scaling](./estimate_powerlaw.html)).

 ![Intra Threshold](https://raw.githubusercontent.com/sahahn/parc_scaling/master/analyze/Figures/intra_elastic_vs_fs_threshold.png)